 For those that can’t wait for the inevitable GSB white papers, former Facebook President and Napster co-founder Sean Parker explained why Myspace succumbed to Facebook in an interview with Jimmy Fallon at the NExTWORK Conference in New York.
-While the entire interview is a delight to watch, the highlight is when Fallon starts asking Parker about whether Facebook is “it,” (“Is Facebook the end game?”)
 How to Get Startup Ideas.
 November 2012 The way to get startup ideas is not to try to think of startup ideas.

 It's to look for problems, preferably problems you have yourself.
 The very best startup ideas tend to have three things in common: they're something the founders themselves want, that they themselves can build, and that few others realize are worth doing.
 Microsoft, Apple, Yahoo, Google, and Facebook all began this way.
 Problems.
 The Games Startups Play.
 Every startup plays two complementary games–the air game and the ground game.

 The air game is always more romantic.
 Paul Graham on Building Companies for Fast Growth.
 Paul Graham's appetite for small talk is waning.

 "Are we starting yet?
 Is this the interview? " he stops midsentence to ask on a hot summer afternoon in June.
 Why Wesabe Lost to Mint - Marc Hedlund's Blog.
 Five Things I Learned At MySpace That Could Help Google+ Editor’s note: This guest post is written by Tom Anderson, the former President, founder and first friend on MySpace.